Duisburg: City council

-State Landtag
+State parliament

 In the Landtag of North Rhine-Westphalia, Duisburg is divided between three constituencies: 61 Duisburg I (containing Süd district and most of Mitte), 62 Duisburg II (Walsum, Rheinhausen, and most of Homberg/Ruhrort/Baerl), and 63 Duisburg III (Hamborn, Meiderich/Beeck, and parts of Mitte and Homberg/Ruhrort/Baerl).
 After the 2022 North Rhine-Westphalia state election, all three constituencies were held by the SPD.
 Duisburg I was represented by Sarah Philipp, Duisburg II by Rainer Bischoff, and Duisburg III by Frank Börner.

 Federal parliament

 In the Bundestag, Duisburg is divided between two constituencies: 115 Duisburg I (Rheinhausen, Süd, and Mitte) and 116 Duisburg II (Walsum, Hamborn, Meidereich/Beeck, Homberg/Ruhrort/Baerl).
-In the 20th Bundestag, both are held by the SPD.
-Duisburg I is represented by President of the Bundestag Bärbel Bas, and Duisburg II by Mahmut Özdemir.
+In the 21st Bundestag, both are held by the SPD.
+Duisburg I is represented by Federal Minister of Labour and Social Affairs Bärbel Bas, and Duisburg II by Mahmut Özdemir.

-History

-The first syllable of the name of the city could go back to the Proto-Indo-European root *dʰeus-, meaning something like "wet area" or "flood plain".
-Duisburg therefore could mean "fortified place in the floodplain".
-Another interpretation assumes that the name is derived from the Old German "duis" which means "hill".
-Duisburg could mean something like "castle on the hill".
-Thus, a place on a hill overlooking the Rhine, that could refer to the area of the present Town Hall.
-Duisburggau (Diuspurgau) was also the name of the medieval Gau (country subdivision) on the Lower Rhine.

-A legend recorded by Johannes Aventinus (fl.
-1525) holds that Duisburg (along with Deutz, Cologne, Duisdorf in Bonn, and Doesburg in the Netherlands, all on the Rhine's right bank) was built by the namesake Tuisto, mythical progenitor of Germans, ca. 2395 BC.
-There is nothing to establish any historical basis for such an early founding of Duisburg, which would have made it among the earliest cities in Europe.

-Roman period

-Latest archaeological studies show that the present-day market-place was already in use in the first century.
-It has been the major central trading place of the city since the 5th century.
-The city itself was located at the "Hellweg", an important medieval trade route, and at a ford across the Rhine.
-The Romans already guarded the ford.